mixedconnections/vimrc/README.md

 * [ALE](https://github.com/dense-analysis/ale): Check syntax in Vim asynchronously and fix files

+* [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome, it should be illegal

 * [vim-polygot](https://github.com/sheerun/vim-polyglot): A solid language pack for Vim.

 # Color schemes